 - Postgraduate Diploma Midwifery (2022 onwards)

 We also have niche areas postgraduate studies such as:

 - Postgraduate Diploma in Child and Family Studies

 - Master's and PhD in Child and Family Studies.

 - Masters in Sport for Development.

-CHS Faculty operates mainly on two campuses, UWC Main campus at Robert Sobukwe and CHS Bellville campus at 14 Blanckenberg Street.
+CHS Faculty operates mainly on two campuses, UWC Main campus at Robert Sobukwe and CHS Bellville campus at 14 Blanckenberg Street (view location and video tour here).
 The CHS Bellville campus is right in the heart of the Bellville CBD and contributes to urban regeneration by encouraging further consolidation of a health and well-being precinct in the Bellville CBD and the development of student accommodation, stimulating the local economy through student demand for services such as transport and entertainment.

 The CHS Bellville Campus houses four skills laboratories that simulate hospital ward environments, a rehabilitation gym and laboratories with treatment rooms and dispensaries.

 In addition, there are top-of-the-range computer laboratories, a staff canteen and multi-faith prayer rooms.
 The building, in one of the Greater Tygerberg Partnership’s priority areas, will make an invaluable contribution to the urban renewal of the Bellville city centre.
 CHS location in Bellville serves a dual role.
 The first is to strengthen the student experience by offering a facility conducive to enhanced learning, teaching, research and innovation further enhance community engagement.
 Being situated in Bellville allows UWC to be a catalytic agent for social change by being part of the reinvigoration of the Bellville CBD.